AnonCatalyst/Ominis-OSINT/README.md

 ## Features

+🚀 Enhanced User Interface

-🚀 **Enhanced User Interface:** Enjoy a redesigned interface for a seamless experience, suitable for both novice and experienced users.
+Enjoy a redesigned interface for a seamless experience, suitable for both novice and experienced users.
+🔎 Expanded Digital Reconnaissance

-🔎 **Expanded Digital Reconnaissance:** Conduct thorough investigations with advanced tools to gather and analyze publicly available information from diverse online sources.
+Conduct thorough investigations with advanced tools to gather and analyze publicly available information from diverse online sources.
+💡 Threading Optimization

-💡 **Threading Optimization:** Experience faster execution times with optimized threading, improving efficiency and reducing waiting periods during username searches.
+Experience faster execution times with optimized threading, improving efficiency and reducing waiting periods during username searches.
+🔍 Advanced SerpApi Integration

-🔍 **Advanced SerpApi Integration:** Utilize the power of SerpApi for lightning-fast and accurate web searches, enhancing speed and reliability while maintaining anonymity.
+Utilize the power of SerpApi for lightning-fast and accurate web searches, enhancing speed and reliability while maintaining anonymity.
+📊 Detailed Results

-📊 **Detailed Results:** Gain comprehensive insights from search results, including detailed information extracted from various sources such as social profiles, mentions, and potential forum links.
+Gain comprehensive insights from search results, including detailed information extracted from various sources such as social profiles, mentions, and potential forum links.

-⚙️ **Improved Configuration:** Customize settings effortlessly, including options to configure username search URLs and integrate SerpApi with your API key, providing flexibility and control over your investigations.
+Upon running the script, you will be prompted to enter a search query.
+After entering the query, the tool will scrape Google search results for relevant information, including titles, URLs, and social media profiles.
+The results will be displayed in the terminal, providing insights into web mentions and associated social profiles.
+⚙️ Proxy Validation

+The tool validates proxies for secure and efficient web requests, ensuring anonymity and privacy during the search process.
+This feature enhances the reliability of the search results by utilizing a pool of validated proxies, mitigating the risk of IP blocking and ensuring seamless execution of the search queries.
+🕵️‍♂️ Human-like Behavior Mimicking

+To mimic human-like behavior and avoid detection by anti-bot mechanisms, the tool randomizes user agents for each request.
+This helps in making the requests appear more natural and reduces the likelihood of being flagged as automated activity.
+🛡️ Randomized Proxy Agents

+In addition to proxy validation, the tool utilizes randomized proxy agents for each request, further enhancing user anonymity.
+By rotating through a pool of proxies, the tool reduces the chances of being tracked or identified by websites, thus safeguarding user privacy throughout the reconnaissance process.

+These measures collectively contribute to ensuring user anonymity and privacy, providing a secure environment for conducting digital reconnaissance activities.

 - **Username Search:**
   - Searches a list of URLs for a specific username.